I never did it only on my own. No-one ever saw me cry.

 I used a fishing line and stretched it out between the aisles of the desks in class so that the priest, the Latin teacher would trip over; and then quickly reeled it in again.
 I hated Latin classes, and they hated me.

 So every other afternoon after class I had to be beaten; to save my soul.
-This act was done with much relish by a young priest in his robes; a rope belt around his waist and sandals on his feet enclosing white socks.
+This act was done with much relish by a young priest in his robes with a bulge between his legs; a rope belt around his waist and sandals on his feet enclosing white socks.
 He made me want to puke all over him.

 A bamboo cane about four foot long.
 I had to put my hands out to receive the lashes.
 Six on each hand.